-Moving electrons around loops with light: A quantum device based on geometry qubit, that - surprisingly-is intrinsically resilient to noise as well as to variations in the strength or duration of the control.
+Moving electrons around loops with light: A quantum device based on geometry

+Researchers at the University of Chicago's Institute for Molecular Engineering and the University of Konstanz have demonstrated the ability to generate a quantum logic operation, or rotation of the qubit, that - surprisingly-is intrinsically resilient to noise as well as to variations in the strength or duration of the control.
 Their achievement is based on a geometric concept known as the Berry phase and is implemented through entirely optical means within a single electronic spin in diamond.